 In addition to “style”, our cases are also “classified” by the materials used for construction and assembly.
 For example, all of our “Carrying Cases” are formed from the same tooling, so they all have the same “style”.
-However, they can be classified as “Heavy-duty”, “Medium-duty”, or “Light-duty” by the type of hardware and thickness of plastic utilized.
+However, they can be classified as “Heavy-duty”, or “Medium-duty”, by the type of hardware and thickness of plastic utilized.
 Obviously, the more durable cases are made with thicker plastic shells and more robust hardware.

 Here is a synopsis of our case styles and classifications:

 Shipping Case, heavy-duty = shipping case shell + heavy-duty hardware